What to do with teenagers this summer

 Body shape becomes of major importance as we hit our teens, and an ideal way of building muscle strength and replacing activities such as trips to play parks, is the outdoor gym.

-There are several located across Luxembourg and all of them are free and re-open on 15 July.
-The vdl.lu website lists those in the city including the one near Kockelsheuer P&R, and the one in Grund.
+There are several located across Luxembourg and all of them are free.
+The vdl.lu website lists those in the city including the one near Kockelsheuer P&R if you want to combine it with some indoor ice-skating.

-The playground might be old news, but Luxembourg has numerous skate parks, ideal for teens on wheels (which re-opened on 15 June).
-You can find a list of them here, and the website also lists skate events.
+The playground might be old news, but Luxembourg has numerous skate parks, ideal for teens on wheels.
+You can find a list of the ones in the city here, and there are skate parks in Dudelange, Schifflange, Echternach, Wiltz, and the very popular one at Hollerich at Rue de l'Abattoir.

 Bowling, carting, or laser quest

 Bowling may seem sedate, but there’s quite an art to it, and it’s something the whole family can still enjoy together as the kids grow up.
-There are bowling alleys in Kockelscheuer, Foetz, Petange and Heiderscheid, and across the border in Arlon (telephone + 32 63 23 03 80 for a reservation) and Trier.
-The Atomic Bowl in Amneville is currently not open.
+There are bowling alleys in Kockelscheuer, Foetz, (Xtreme Bowling in Foetz requires you to take an on-site test or provide a vaccination certificate) Petange (Fun City also has an indoor play area for kids and a maximum of 4 bowlers per group) and Heiderscheid (also requires a covid check showing either a vaccination certificate, negative test or test on site) and across the border in Arlon (telephone + 32 63 23 03 80 for a reservation) and Trier.
+The Atomic Bowl in Amneville reopened on 2 July.

 Would-be Ed Sheerans can play guitar at Spirit of Music in Bereldange, complete with a Music Cafe for impromptu performances, or try the Rock University in Kirchberg.
-The Skilz DJ Academy in Bonnevoie runs courses in DJing for beginners and those who've already mastered the turntables.
+The Skilz DJ Academy in Bonnevoie runs DJ courses for beginners and those who've already mastered the turntables.

 Science and volcanoes

 The 70 hands-on stations at the Science Centre at Differdange are a good way to entertain teens and younger children.
-Teens can play table football against a robot, try out a science kitchen cookery worshop, or find out how steel is brought to its melting point.
-There are also daily shows and workshops.
+Teens can play table football against a robot, attend a science kitchen cookery show, or find out how steel is brought to its melting point.
+You must book your ticket online.

 Voelklinger Huette is a World Cultural Heritage Site at a former ironworks.
 Teens can take a journey through time via a multi-media site, take a tour on a coal track across 7000m of sign posted walkways, visit the science centre or take in an art exhibition.
-You must book tickets online.
+You can once again visit and get tickets on site or you can still book a space online.
+Tours require a vaccination certificate or negative test, but you don't need one for an individual visit.

 Climbing and treetop activities